CloudMLDevOps/cloudmldevops.github.io/docs/terraform-questions-answers.md

 </details>

 <details>
-<summary markdown="span">Describe in high level what happens behind the scenes when you run terraform init on on the following Terraform configuration
+<summary markdown="span">Describe in high level what happens behind the scenes when you run terraform init on on the following Terraform configuration</summary>

 ```
 terraform {